-Our recent work at CCL, demonstrates how organizations may benefit from of a better understanding of network patterns in their organization when implementing organizational change.
-Many leaders striving to implement change either fail to recognize the natural patterns of work and influence within their organization or fail to tailor change implementation to these underlying patterns.
+Organizations can benefit from a better understanding of network patterns when implementing organizational change.
+Many leaders trying to implement change either fail to recognize the natural patterns of work and influence within their organization or fail to tailor change implementation to these underlying patterns.

 Successful change leaders see and understand the naturally occurring, existing patterns in their organization and use this understanding to make decisions regarding the change implementation strategy needed to accelerate change.

-We recommend a change approach that is a precision instrument, rather than a blunt object.
+We recommend a change approach that’s a precision instrument, rather than a blunt object.